Uniform Estimation and Inference for Nonparametric Partitioning-Based M-Estimators: Assumptions

 \item $\Psi(\bx,\eta;q)= \E[\psi(y_{i}, \eta;q) | \bx_i=\bx]$ is twice continuously differentiable with respect to $\eta$,

 and

 \end{enumerate} \end{assumption}

 Assumption \ref{Assumption: loss function} is carefully crafted to accommodate all the examples discussed in Section \ref{sec: Motivating Examples}, and many others.
 Part (i) allows for different degrees of smoothness in the loss function, assuming only absolute continuity (with respect to $\eta$).
+It also makes clear that $q$ is scalar, which is assumed only to simplify the notation; see the supplemental appendix for the general case $\mathcal{Q}\subseteq\mathbb{R}^{d_\mathcal{Q}}$ with $d_\mathcal{Q}\geq1$.
 Part (ii) formalizes the idea that $\mu_0(\bx,q)$ may not be a unique (global) minimizer in \eqref{eq: Rho problem}, and consequently it is only required to be a root of the (conditional) first-order condition; the rest of the assumptions in that part are mild regularity conditions.
-In some applications, $\mu_0(\bx;q)$ can be the unique minimizer; see, for example, \cite{Lin-Kulasekera_2007_Biometrika}, \cite{matzkin2007nonparametric}, and references therein.
+In some applications, $\mu_0(\bx,q)$ can be the unique minimizer; see, for example, \cite{Lin-Kulasekera_2007_Biometrika}, \cite{matzkin2007nonparametric}, and references therein.

 Part (iii) of Assumption \ref{Assumption: loss function} imposes additional structure on the a.\,e. first derivative of the loss function, allowing for all types of outcome data (discrete, mixed, and continuous) and rescalings emerging in some of the motivating examples.
 Importantly, this part characterizes precisely the role of (H\"older) smoothness, which is controlled by the parameter $\alpha\in(0,1]$.
 We illustrate the full power of this general assumption in Section \ref{sec: Examples}, where $\alpha=1$ in Examples \ref{example: Generalized Conditional Quantile Regression} and \ref{example: Conditional Distribution Regression}, $\alpha=p-1$ in Example \ref{example: $L_p$ regression} when $p>1$, and $\alpha=1$ in Example \ref{example: Generalized linear models}.
-Furthermore, the special multiplicative structure of $\psi(\cdot)$ plays a key role in Example \ref{example: Generalized linear models}, as shown in Section \ref{sec: logit est} and in the supplemental appendix.
+The strict monotonicity condition on $\eta(\cdot)$ is satisfied by usual (inverse) link functions used in generalized linear models.
 Finally, part (iv) of Assumption \ref{Assumption: loss function} collects mild regularity conditions on the smoothed-out a.\,e. derivative of the loss function.